 How does the PBS Code align to an AMT code?

 Each PBS Code in combination with the Manufacturer Code identifies a specific brand of medicinal product at the pack size level.
 This is mapped to the appropriate AMT Trade Product Pack (TPP) concept.
-If you require further assistance please contact the Help Centre.
+You can request help using the online Support Request form.

 Is it necessary to implement the AMT model to determine all the relationships that exist between PBS medicines?

 Ideally, use of AMT information from PBS data should be linked to a full implementation of the AMT model and associated data.
 This ensures that the AMT information from the PBS data can be viewed in the correct context.
 It may also allow PBS details to be imported into a clinical application more easily.
-If you require further assistance please contact the Help Centre.
+You can request help using the online Support Request form.